Copper By Design's Company Logo

 Patriotism is not Blind Loyalty to Our Current Leadership.

-Then skipping ahead from the next 2 terms of office: don't even get me started with our international disgrace of #45!
-But sadly I guess it takes monsters like those to evoke the passions of good people to push for posive change.
+Then skipping ahead past the next 2 terms of office: don't even get me started with our international disgrace of #45!
+Sadly, I guess it takes monsters like them to evoke the passions of good people to push for posive change.
 Such as 'Me Too' and other social reforms we are seeing finally make ground these days.

 .